frederic-perez/AmE-dictionary/data/idioms.md

- _Fillon can beat Le Pen, but don’t bank on it._
 __(a little/bit) rough around the edge__
 __(all) kidding aside__ In all seriousness; being frank for a moment.
 __(as) mad as a wet hen__ Enraged; extremely or inconsolably angry. _My dad was mad as a wet hen after I crashed his car._